 Foundations of Marketing/ Business Management/ Financial Accounting/ Introduction to Hospitality and Tourism Management

-Preparation for an industrial placement that may last for up to nine months and may take place in either the UK or overseas.
+Niche Tourism/ Operations Management/ Human Resource Management/ Plus preparation for an industrial placement that may take place in either the UK or overseas.

-Management Insight Activities/ Contemporary issues/ Challenges for Managers/ International Destination Management/ Dissertation
+Management Insight and Consultancy/ Contemporary Issues/ Challenges for Managers/ International Destination Management/ Dissertation

 Irish Leaving Certificate: